GEOSC 10

 A Rocking Review

 The most recent ice age may have ended, but there is still a lot of ice remaining in Antarctica and Greenland.
 Here’s a little more about the Antarctic ice, who lives around it, how it behaves, and why we might care.
-We’ll talk about the warming effect of rising CO2 in Unit 12; for now, just note that we are raising CO2 in the air, and it does have a warming influence, based on fundamental physics discovered in part by the Air Force for military applications.
+We’ll explore the warming effect of rising CO2 in Module 12; for now, just note that we are raising CO2 in the air, and it does have a warming influence, based on fundamental physics discovered in part by the Air Force for military applications.

-Click Here for Transcript of Snowflake Video
+Click here for a transcript of the Snowflake video.

-DR. RICHARD ALLEY: Oh, snowflake out on a chilly night.
+DR. RICHARD ALLEY: [Singing] Oh, snowflake out on a chilly night.
 Over the ocean of blue and white.
 Southern Cross as a guiding light and heading for South Pole-Oh, Pole-Oh, Pole-Oh.
 Southern Cross as a guiding light and heading for South Pole-Oh.

 Over the albatross soaring through.
 Penguins plying the krill-flecked blue, seals and skuas and great whales, too, all playing around South Pole-Oh, Pole-Oh, Pole-Oh.
 Seals and skuas and great whales, too, all playing round South Pole-Oh.